stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/2-curl-build.md

 ![Curl response reduced to a boolean value](./assets/curl_before_redis_with_jq_expression.png)

-Now you have something a shell script can work with.
-Writing shell scripts is out of scope for this lab, and often out of scope for one's serenity.
+Now you have something you can use with your shell script.
+Writing shell scripts is out of scope for this lab and often out of scope for one's serenity.
 Fortunately, this one has already been written.

 Click the **Continue** button to take a look at it.